-The Company has adopted all standards which became effective for the first time at 30 June 2020, including AASB 15 Revenue from Contracts with Customers, AASB 1058 Income of Not-for-profit Entities and AASB 16 Leases.
-The adoption of these standards did not impact the reported financial position, performance or cash flow of the Company.
+The Company has adopted all standards which became effective for the first time at 30 June 2021.
+The adoption of these standards has not caused any material adjustments to the reported financial position, performance or cash flow of the Company.